halfmoonui/halfmoon/README.md

 **Please note**, writing and updating the official documentation website requires time and polish.
 So for the time being, as new components and features are being added, I will create examples illustrating how they can be used on Codepen.
 That should hopefully tie everything over until the official release and documentation update.
 You can find the links to the Codepens below, next to the list items.

+**UPDATE 3rd March, 2021** Dropdown transitions updated along with code clean up, tooltips design and transitions updated along with code clean up, transition utilities added, focus visible state now supported for all types of links, sidebar animation improved, and other small changes.

-**UPDATE 21st February, 2021** New color system, improved tables, new color utilities for background, text, and borders, new border utilities, clean-up of outdated browser prefix properties, other minor changes and bug fixes
+**UPDATE 21st February, 2021** New color system, improved tables, new color utilities for background, text, and borders, new border utilities, clean-up of outdated browser prefix properties, other minor changes and bug fixes.

-**UPDATE 6th February, 2021** Added styled lists (unordered and ordered)
+**UPDATE 6th February, 2021** Added styled lists (unordered and ordered).

 **UPDATE 3rd February, 2021** [Back from hiatus](https://gist.github.com/halfmoonui/59b464241dfe760449476d9edde6f0b6)!
 Range, number input, password show/hide toggles have been added.